Pang Ung

 Located in Mueang Mae Hong Son District, Mae Hong Son province.
 It is a project of H.M.
-King Bhumibol Adulyadej (Rama IX), the King wishes to restore the forests and ecosystems around the Patong and Fang Pang Ung reservoirs.
-Because in the past, this place has been encroaching on the area for deforestation for a long time.
+King Bhumibol Adulyadej (Rama IX).
+The government restored the forests and ecosystems around the Patong and Fang Pang Ung reservoirs following years of encroachment on the area for deforestation.

-Pang Ung is a reservoir or lake that has a cold climate all year round, thus making it dubbed as "the Switzerland of Thailand".
-In addition, it is said to be a beautiful and romantic place like Namiseom, a location in K-dramas.
-It has become popular, especially for young tourists.
+Pang Ung is a reservoir surrounded by pine forests with a cool climate all year round, earning it the nickname "the Switzerland of Thailand".
+It is also often compared to Namiseom in South Korea, a popular filming location for many K-dramas, thanks to its similarly beautiful and romantic atmosphere.
+As a result, Pang Ung has become especially popular among young tourists.

 Pang Ung is officially named "Pang Tong Royal Project Development II (Pang Ung)", which is a different place to Pang Ung Royal Project Development in neighbouring province Chiang Mai.

 Its name Pang means "the lodging of the lumberjacks" and Ung is northern language refers to "lowland like a large basin with a lot of waterlogged" probably referring to the accommodation edge the reservoir.

+Attractions

 Pang Ung has the area large reservoir on the high hill and is lined with pine trees.
-Numerous camping sites were visible as well as small cottages nestled in the sloping ground surrounding the reservoir.
-The tourists can have the tent has both bring their own tents or rental.

-It is open from 5.30 am until 6.00 pm daily.
+Tent camping as well as small cottages are available for use.
 Pang Ung situated in Ban Ruam Thai, Mok Champae, about 44 km from town of Mae Hong Son.
 The best time to visit is winter (November–December).